 Hearing loss is more common than you think.
 Around 50 million Americans have hearing loss.
 People of all ages can have hearing loss, and age-related changes to your hearing health can start in your 40s or 50s.
 Many adults don’t realize just how much their hearing has changed.
-They avoid getting a hearing test, and this could make the problem much worse.
+They avoid getting a hearing exam, and this could make the problem much worse.

 Age-Related Hearing Loss is Gradual

 Many of us will experience changes in our hearing health as we age.
 In fact, half of all seniors over the age of 75 have a hearing loss.
 However, age-related hearing loss is gradual, and we don’t notice it at first.
 We ask people to repeat themselves, turn up the volume on the TV, and don’t realize that we haven’t heard birdsong in a while.
 Since hearing loss can be so gradual, it’s hard to admit that you have a problem.

 Living with Untreated Hearing Loss

 When you’re living with untreated hearing loss, you will face a number of emotional and physical problems.
 Untreated hearing loss is linked to depression, anxiety, social isolation, and poor family relationships.
 When you can’t follow conversations, you miss out on important moments in life.

 Hearing loss is also tied to a higher risk of injury.
 When you can’t hear the sounds around you, you may not notice the cyclist coming up behind you, or hear the car coming around the corner too fast.
 Hearing loss is also linked to poor concentration and memory problems, and can lead to cognitive decline.

 Living with untreated hearing loss affects your brain.
 When your ears aren’t hearing all the sounds around you, they can’t send complete sound signals to the brain.
 Areas of the brain that process certain sounds aren’t being stimulated.
 This can lead to poor brain health, as these areas of the brain can be damaged from lack of use.